On the nose

 Breathing through the nose then, allows the brain to achieve balance.
 This equilibrium eventually leads to enlightenment.
 Once upon a time, the fertile blood of Isis was interpreted as the waters of the “river tree” we call the Nile.
 Spirit then, came from the French espirit, which originated from the Latin spiritus (soul, vigour, breath).
 Inhaling through the nostrils was known as the “breath of life,” leading to sublime states.

 So what is alchemical breathing?
 According to mystics, the optimal rhythm was every 11 seconds.
 This means 5.5 second inhales through the nose followed by 5.5 second exhales via the mouth.
 This works out to about 5.5 breaths a minute.
 Despite our perceptions, we actually uptake most of our oxygen during the exhale.
+When we become conscious (thoracic) of our unconscious breath (diaphragmatic) we awaken in the dream.

 Vibration also affects vasodilation—airflow oscillation produced by humming increases sinus ventilation and thereby nasal NO levels.
 In fact, NO increases 15-fold during humming compared with quiet exhalation.
 In a two-compartment model of the nose and sinus, oscillating airflow caused a dramatic increase in gas exchange between the cavities.